code-pushup/cli/packages/plugin-doc-coverage/README.md

    pnpm add --save-dev @code-pushup/doc-coverage-plugin
    ```

-3. Add Compodoc to your project.
-You can follow the instructions [here](https://compodoc.app/guides/installation.html).

-4. Add this plugin to the `plugins` array in your Code PushUp CLI config file (e.g. `code-pushup.config.js`).
+3. Add this plugin to the `plugins` array in your Code PushUp CLI config file (e.g. `code-pushup.config.js`).

    Pass the target files to analyze and optionally specify which types of documentation you want to track.
+   You can skip for example tests by defining in the sourceGlob the path to the tests folder or pattern to match the tests files with the `!` symbol.
    All documentation types are measured by default.
-If you wish to focus on a subset of offered types, define them in `docTypes`.
+   If you wish to focus on a subset of offered types, define them in `onlyAudits`.
+   Also you can skip some types by defining them in `skipAudits`.
+   You can only define or `onlyAudits` or `skipAudits`, not both.

    The configuration will look similarly to the following: